[Last updated May 2021]

 Should we accept a vaccine that is ‘morally tainted’?

-But as a parent I may feel that it is better for my children to receive protection from the virus even if the vaccine is ‘morally tainted’, because the alternative of not receiving any protection is worse.
+But out of concern that I might pass on the infection to vulnerable people I may feel that it is better to receive protection from the virus even if the vaccine is ‘morally tainted’, because the alternative of not receiving any protection is worse.
 Of course, if there is a choice to have an alternative vaccine which is equally effective but which hasn’t been derived from a human fetal cell line, then this will be the preferable approach.
 And as a Christian community we can raise our voice with the Government to argue that alternative vaccines should be made available once they have been shown to be safe and effective.
 And we can support and pray particularly for Christian people in strategic positions in politics and healthcare who can influence decisions which impact millions of people.

 The painful truth about abortion in 2020